clclab/clc-labs/retention-recognition/retention-recognition.md

 to be tuned $(A, B, C, D)$, and they all should be in the range of
 $(0,1)$.
 The goal is to set these parameters in a way that this model behaves as similar as possible to humans in doing the segmentation task.
-The objective function is Pearson’s r, which computes the correlation between the performances of the model and the average performances of humans for different conditions.
+The objective function is [Pearson’s $r$](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient), which computes the correlation between the performances of the model and the average performances of humans for different conditions.